centre-for-effective-altruism/auth0-rules/README.md

 }
 ```

-When rules are compiled, any rule that has a `getData()` property on its
+When scripts are compiled, any rule that has a `getData()` property on its
 manifest will inject a `TEMPLATE_DATA` variable into the top of the function
 declaration: